Consignment, Resale and Retail

 Antique Mall Software Virtual Edition

-A fair amount of time can be spent answering the repetitive questions, "What has sold?" and "How much do you owe me?"
+A fair amount of time can be spent answering the repetitive questions, "What's sold?" and "How much have I sold?"
 Vendors are often eager to learn this information and consume too much time so to that end, the Virtual edition of Antique Mall Software uploads inventory and sales data and account balances to a secure website (resell4.me) where merchants can log in at their leisure to view account information.
-(The monthly server rental is $25.)

 This edition of the software can also download data that vendors have entered on resell4.me.
 The data is downloaded into the inventory batch-edit screen where changes can be made and tags/labels can be printed.
 Once the data is saved, the inventory is added to vendors' accounts where it becomes available for sale.